keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate.md

    of the generated `KeptnApp` representing your Application.
    All Workloads that share the same value for this label are consolidated into the same `KeptnApp` resource.
-* `keptn.sh/container`: Determines the name of the container in the Workload, from which Keptn extracts the version.
+* `keptn.sh/container`: Determines the name of the container in the workload, from which Keptn extracts the version.
    This applies to single- and multi-container workloads.